-- a comparison of the portfolio company's securities to publicly traded securities; - the enterprise value of a portfolio company; - the nature and realizable value of any collateral; - the portfolio company's ability to make payments and its earnings and discounted cash flow; - the markets in which the portfolio company does business; and changes in the interest rate environment and the credit markets generally that may affect the price at which similar investments may be made in the future and other relevant factors.
+- a comparison of the portfolio company's securities to publicly traded securities; - the enterprise value of a portfolio company; - the nature and realizable value of any collateral; - the portfolio company's ability to make payments and its earnings and discounted cash flow; - · the markets in which the portfolio company does business; and - changes in the interest rate environment and the credit markets generally that may affect the price at which similar investments may be made in the future and other relevant factors.

 We expect that most of our investments (other than cash and cash equivalents) will be classified as Level 3 in the fair value hierarchy and require disclosures about the level of disaggregation along with the inputs and valuation techniques we use to measure fair value.
 This means that our portfolio valuations are based on unobservable inputs and our own assumptions about how market participants would price the asset or liability in question.
 Inputs into the determination of fair value of our portfolio investments require significant management judgment or estimation.
 Even if observable market data is available, such information may be the result of consensus pricing information or broker quotes, which include a disclaimer that the broker would not be held to such a price in an actual transaction.
 The non-binding nature of consensus pricing and/or quotes accompanied by disclaimers materially reduces the reliability of such information.
-We employ the services of one or more independent service providers to review the valuation of the sesurities.
+We employ the services of one or more independent service providers to review the valuation of these securities.
 The types of factors that the Valuation Designee may take into account in determining the fair value of our investments generally include, as appropriate, comparison to publicly traded securities including such factors as yield, maturity and measures of credit quality, the enterprise value of a portfolio company, the nature and realizable value of any collateral, the portfolio company's ability to make payments and its earnings and discounted cash flow, the markets in which the portfolio company does business and other relevant factors.
-Because such valuations, and particularly valuations of private securities and private companies, are inherently uncertain, may fluctuate over short periods of time and may be based on estimates, our determinations of fair value may differ materially from the values that would have been used if a ready market for these securities existed.
-Due to this uncertainty in the value of our portfolio investments, a fair value determination may cau
+Because such valuations, and particularly valuations of private securities and private companies, are inherently uncertain, may fluctuate over short periods of time and may be based on estimates, our determinations of fair value determination may cause NAV on a given date to materially understate or overstate the value that we may ultimately realize upon one or more of our investments.
+As a result, investors purchasing our shares based on an overstated NAV would pay a higher price than the value of the investments might warrant.
+Conversely, investors selling shares during a period in which the NAV understates the value of investments will receive a lower price f